-- General Configuration Guidelines for MVR: - 1.
-Enable MVR for a domain on the switch, and select the MVR VLAN (see "Configuring MVR Domain Settings" on page 564). - 2.
-Create an MVR profile by specifying the multicast groups that will stream traffic to attached hosts, and assign the profile to an MVR domain (see "Configuring MVR Group Address Profiles" on page 565). - 3.
-Set the interfaces that will join the MVR as source ports or receiver ports (see "Configuring MVR Interface Status" on page 568). - 4.
-For multicast streams that will run for a long term and be associated with a stable set of hosts, you can statically bind the multicast group to the participating interfaces (see "Assigning Static MVR Multicast Groups to Interfaces" on page 570).

-Although MVR operates on the underlying mechanism of IGMP snooping, the two features operate independently of each other.
+- Create an MVR profile by specifying the multicast groups that will stream traffic to attached hosts, and assign the profile to an MVR domain (see "Configuring MVR Group Address Profiles" on page 595). - 3.
+Set the interfaces that will join the MVR as source ports or receiver ports (see "Configuring MVR Interface Status" on page 598). - 4.
+For multicast streams that will run for a long term and be associated with a stable set of hosts, you can statically bind the multicast group to the participating interfaces (see "Assigning Static MVR Multicast Groups to Interfaces" on page 600). - Although MVR operates on the underlying mechanism of IGMP snooping, the two features operate independently of each other.
 One can be enabled or disabled without affecting the behavior of the other.
 However, if IGMP snooping and MVR are both enabled, MVR reacts only to join and leave messages from multicast groups configured under MVR.
 Join and leave messages from all other multicast groups are managed by IGMP snooping.
 Also, note that only IGMP version 2 or 3 hosts can issue multicast join or leave messages.
 Since IGMP version 1 hosts do not support leave messages, they are timed out by the switch.